Skip to main content

 tip

-Running the plugin now will give us:
+Running the plugin now should produce the following results:

 PS C:\dev\mobro-data-plugins\Plugin.Example> dotnet run